-My best memories of Krakow are in the Planty Gardens.
+My fondest memories of Krakow are in the Planty Gardens.
 On weekends in summer, it’s a great place to have ice cream, lounge with friends, have philosophical conversations, and people watch.
-No matter how hot it gets in the outside world, the gardens itself are cool and sheltering.
+No matter how hot it gets in the outside world, the gardens are cool and sheltering.

-The name itself is funny though, no?
+The name is funny though, no?
 ‘Planty’?
 Really?

-In the Old Town, in Krakow’s 13th-century grand square (Rynek Glowny) are (1) the Town Hall Tower (2) the Basilica of the Virgin Mary (also where most tours start) and (3) the Cloth Hall (the world’s oldest shopping mall).
-Surrounding the square are (4) the remains of the 700-years old City Walls with the focal one being – (6) St. Florian’s Gate.
+In Krakow’s 13th-century grand square (Rynek Glowny) are the following historical monuments: (1) the Town Hall Tower (2) the Basilica of the Virgin Mary (also where most tours start) and (3) the Cloth Hall (the world’s oldest shopping mall).
+Surrounding the square are (4) the remains of the 700-years old City Walls with the focal one being that of – (6) St. Florian’s Gate.
 Just a short walk away, on top of Wavel Hill are the (7) Wawel Royal Castle and Cathedral Basilica.
 If you want some peace and quiet, try visiting all of them early in the morning.
 While parts of the castle don’t open before 9:30 a.m., the castle grounds are free to roam about.
 The castle is closed on Mondays.

 Take a free tour for an orientation to the old town.

-What I loved and could not shake off for days afterward, was the sound of the trumpet that played every hour from the taller of the two Saint Mary’s Basilica towers.
-The tune breaks off abruptly each time, in honor of a famous 13th-century trumpeter who was shot in the throat while sounding the alarm before a Mongol attack on the city.
+What I loved and could not shake off for days afterwards, was the sound of the trumpet that played every hour from the taller of the two Saint Mary’s Basilica towers.
+The tune breaks off abruptly each time, in honour of a famous 13th-century trumpeter who was shot in the throat while sounding the alarm before a Mongol attack on the city.
 Haunting!